-If you’re going to serve hot coffee, be sure it’s not too hot.
-This is due to the fact that too high a temperature might compromise the quality of the coffee or impair your ability to taste and fully enjoy the aroma of this fantastic combo.
+If you’re serving hot coffee, be sure it’s not too hot.
+This is because too high a temperature might compromise the quality of the coffee or impair your ability to taste and fully enjoy the aroma of this fantastic combo.

 Putting sugar in your coffee while smoking a cigar is a contentious issue.
 Many coffee experts say that it destroys the taste of the coffee, but in the end, it is a matter of personal preference.

 Cigars that are mild in flavor and coffee that is light or medium in roast

 For decades, cigar enthusiasts have smoked Arturo Fuente Chateau Series with coffee.
 The nutty, approachable Dominican cigar is mixed by famed cigar maker Carlito Fuente in a superb, reasonably priced assortment of cigars that can be enjoyed with a blonde roast coffee any time of day.

 The original Montecristo pairs well with light blonde roast coffees.
 A creamy profile of cedar, cashews and buttered toast adds a hint of spiciness while not overpowering a blonde roast coffee’s mild and nutty flavor.

 Montecristo is handcrafted in the Dominican Republic in various traditional forms to accommodate the length of time you have to smoke.
 Because the blend is rich and well-rounded, a medium roast is also an option, although we recommend avoiding anything bitter or intense.